Revolver: History

 In 1854, Eugene Lefaucheux introduced the Lefaucheux Model 1854, the first revolver to use self-contained metallic cartridges rather than loose powder, pistol ball, and percussion caps.
 It is a single-action, pinfire revolver holding six rounds.

-On November 17, 1856, Daniel B. Wesson and Horace Smith signed an agreement for the exclusive use of the Rollin White Patent at a rate of 25 cents for every revolver.
+On November 17, 1856, Horace Smith and Daniel B. Wesson signed an agreement for the exclusive use of the Rollin White Patent at a rate of 25 cents for every revolver.
 Smith & Wesson began production late in 1857, and enjoyed years of exclusive production of rear-loading cartridge revolvers in America due to their association with Rollin White, who held the patent and vigorously defended it against any perceived infringement by other manufacturers (much as Colt had done with his original patent on the revolver).
 Although White held the patent, other manufacturers were able to sell firearms using the design, provided they were willing to pay royalties.

 After White's patent expired in April 1869, a third extension was refused.
 Other gun-makers were then allowed to produce their own weapons using the rear-loading method, without having to pay a royalty on each gun sold.
 Early guns were often conversions of earlier cap-and-ball revolvers, modified to accept metallic cartridges loaded from the rear, but later models, such as the Colt Model 1872 "open top" and the Smith & Wesson Model 3, were designed from the start as cartridge revolvers.

-In 1873, Colt introduced the famous Model 1873, also known as the Single Action Army, the "Colt .45" (not to be confused with Colt-made models of the M1911 semi-automatic) or simply, "the Peacemaker", one of the most famous handguns ever made.
+In 1873, Colt introduced the famous Model 1873, also known as the Single Action Army, the "Colt .45" (not to be confused with Colt-made models of the M1911 semi-automatic), and "the Peacemaker", one of the most famous handguns ever made.
 This popular design, which was a culmination of many of the advances introduced in earlier weapons, fired 6 metallic cartridges and was offered in over 30 different calibers and various barrel lengths.
 It is still in production, along with numerous clones and lookalikes, and its overall appearance has remained the same since 1873.
 Although originally made for the United States Army, the Model 1873 was widely distributed and popular with civilians, ranchers, lawmen, and outlaws alike.
 Its design has influenced countless other revolvers.
-Colt has discontinued its production twice, but brought it back due to popular demand and continues to make it to this day.
+Colt has discontinued its production twice, but resumed production due to popular demand.